-Surgeon General sounds the alarm on e-cigarettes
+Surgeon general sounds the alarm on e-cigarettes

 Story highlights

-- E-cigarettes are now the most commonly used form of tobacco among youth in the United States
+- E-cigarettes are now the most commonly used form of tobacco among youths in the United States

-- The developing brains of teens and young adults are more vulnerable to the negative health effects of nicotine use
+- Developing brains of teens, young adults are more vulnerable to negative health effects of nicotine use

 (CNN)The nation's top doctor is sounding the alarm on e-cigarettes, especially when used by teens and young adults.

-"These products are now the most commonly used form of tobacco among youth in the United States, surpassing conventional tobacco products, including cigarettes, cigars, chewing tobacco and hookahs," wrote Dr. Vivek H. Murthy, the US Surgeon General, in a new report released Thursday.
+"These products are now the most commonly used form of tobacco among youth in the United States, surpassing conventional tobacco products, including cigarettes, cigars, chewing tobacco and hookahs," wrote Dr. Vivek H. Murthy, the US surgeon general, in a report released Thursday.
 In fact, use of e-cigarettes among high school students increased by 900% from 2011 to 2015, according to the report.

 Specifically, among middle and high school students, use of e-cigarettes has more than tripled since 2011, the report indicates.
 Meanwhile, after a period of relative stability from 2011 to 2013, vaping among young adults between 18 and 24 years old more than doubled from 2013 to 2014.